Adya-droi/DFF/README.md

 | **Hugging Face Inference Providers** *(optional)* | ✅ Yes (free tier) | HF's cloud router, serving open-weight models |
 | **Custom OpenAI-compatible API** *(optional)* | ✅ Yes | Any endpoint you point it at (OpenRouter, Together AI, self-hosted, etc.) |

-**The app is fully functional the moment you deploy it — with zero secrets configured.** The Rule-Based Engine produces a genuine, statistics-grounded engineering report (health verdict, causes, recommendations, maintenance actions, sensor suggestions, confidence level) using deterministic logic built on top of the same analytics pipeline — no external model call at all.
+**The app is fully functional when deployed.** The Rule-Based Engine produces a genuine, statistics-grounded engineering report (health verdict, causes, recommendations, maintenance actions, sensor suggestions, confidence level) using deterministic logic built on top of the same analytics pipeline — no external model call at all.